HiveHQ/HiveSdkDocs/source/index.html.md

 # Commands - Signup

 <aside class='success'>
-Commands in this group will not be buffered, since they link a Contact to the current session
+Commands in this group will not be buffered, since they link a Contact to them
 </aside>

 ## Via Email Address